ACCOMMODATION IN MURCIA

 Management fees €175*

-* Advice and answering your questions.
+* Guidance and answers to your questions.

-* Contacting the owner.
+* Contacting the landlord.

 Room per month + expenses approx. €350